 - Subscribe with Google works for publishers of various shapes and sizes

 Drawbacks for the publishers on the other hand are:

-- As Google takes a cut (somewhere between 5-15%), there is a loss of revenue
+- Loss of Revenue: As Google takes a cut (somewhere between 5-15%)

-- Publishers have no access to their customers’ data, therefore
+- Publishers have no access to their customers’ data, hence

-- There is less knowledge about the customer and
+- There is less knowledge about the customer database and

 - Fewer possibilities of up-selling and cross-selling